sirrice/sirrice.github.io/statement.md

 Precision Interfaces studies whether it is possible to automatically generate interfaces from analysis queries.
 If so, custom interfaces could be created by simply performing the intended analysis, by monitoring live analysis sessions, or by mining existing query logs (e.g., collected by existing data systems) to synthesize shared interfaces.
 Further, these interfaces would be highly adapted to individual users’ analysis workflows, reduce cognitive load and user errors, and improve data accessibility.

-Our key insight is that interactive interfaces are not arbitrary programs.
-Instead, interactions change an underlying program in systematic ways: e.g., a slider controls a numeric parameter, a button replaces a query.
-Thus, an interface expresses the set of queries needed for the desired analysis task, and the input queries are a sample sequence generated from this “latent” interface.
-Based on this insight, we [formally modeled this as a mapping problem](https://arxiv.org/abs/1904.02344) from queries to a set of interactive widgets, and extended it to support [natural language, mouse, and touch input  modalities](https://www.dropbox.com/s/0hqjy6ha0antw7u/precisoninterface-sigmod2018demo-cr.pdf?dl=0)  and to [determine layouts based on screen size](https://arxiv.org/abs/2001.01902).
-Our current work extends this formalism to interactive visualizations, and can generate fully interactive interfaces containing multiple visualizations.

 <div class="row"  style="margin: 1em">
   <div class="col-md-12" class='code'><code>select city, product_line, sum(total) from sales as ss where ss.date between '2019-01-05' and '2019-03-10' group by city, product_line having sum(total) >= ( select max(t) from ( select sum(total) as t from sales as s where s.city = ss.city and s.date between '2019-01-05' and '2019-03-10' group by s.city, s.product_line ) )
 ...
-select date, sum(total) from sales where branch = 'A' and product_line = 'Health and beauty' group by date select date, sum(total) from sales where branch = 'B' and product_line = 'Electronic accessories' group by date select date, sum(total) from sales where branch = 'C' and product_line = 'Fashion accessories' group by date</code> </div>
+select date, sum(total) from sales where branch = 'A' and product_line = 'Health and beauty' group by date select date, sum(total) from sales where branch = 'B' and product_line = 'Electronic accessories' group by date ...</code> </div>
   <div class="col-md-12">
     <img src="./files/images/statement/pi.png" style="display:inline; width: 100%;"/>
   </div>
   <div class="col-md-12" style="text-align: center; font-style: italic">
-  Precision interfaces analyzes the structural changes in the sample of queries to generate the interactive visualization.
+  Precision interfaces uses queries that analyze a <a href="https://www.kaggle.com/aungpyaeap/supermarket-sales">Kaggle supermarket sales dataset</a> to generate the interactive visualization.
+The line chart renders total sales over time for different branches (A, B, or C) and product lines (health, electronics, etc).
+The bar chart renders the product with the highest sales in each city within the period selected in the line chart.
   </div>
 </div>

+Our key insight is that interactive interfaces are not arbitrary programs.
+Instead, interactions change an underlying program in systematic ways: e.g., a slider controls a numeric parameter, a button replaces a query.
+Thus, an interface expresses the set of queries needed for the desired analysis task, and the input queries are a sample sequence generated from this “latent” interface.
+Based on this insight, we [formally modeled this as a mapping problem](https://arxiv.org/abs/1904.02344) from queries to a set of interactive widgets, and extended it to support [natural language, mouse, and touch input  modalities](https://www.dropbox.com/s/0hqjy6ha0antw7u/precisoninterface-sigmod2018demo-cr.pdf?dl=0)  and to [determine layouts based on screen size](https://arxiv.org/abs/2001.01902).
+Our current work extends this formalism to interactive visualizations, and can generate fully interactive interfaces containing multiple visualizations.

 * Yiru Chen, Eugene Wu.
 [Monte Carlo Tree Search for Generating Interactive Data Analysis Interfaces](https://arxiv.org/abs/2001.01902) Intelligent Process Automation (IPA) 2020
 * Qianrui Zhang, Haoci Zhang, Viraj Rai, Thibault Sellam, Eugene Wu.
 [Precision Interfaces](https://arxiv.org/abs/1904.02344) SIGMOD 2019